trafikkdata/trafikkdata.no-dokumentasjon/README.md

 # Trafikkdata.no

-This repository contains the documentation for the [Trafikkdata API](https://www.vegvesen.no/trafikkdata/api/) as well as the [Trafikkdata.no](https://www.vegvesen.no/trafikkdata/) website.
+This repository contains documentation and changelog for the [Trafikkdata API](https://www.vegvesen.no/trafikkdata/api/), documentation for the [Trafikkdata.no](https://www.vegvesen.no/trafikkdata/) website, and information about the trafikkdata domain.

-This repo contains information about the trafikkdata domain as well as a changelog for the Trafikkdata API.

 ## Feedback

 Problems, questions or feedback to the Trafikkdata API or website?
-Create an [issue](https://github.com/trafikkdata/trafikkdata.no-dokumentasjon/issues), and let us know whats on your mind.
+Create an [issue](https://github.com/trafikkdata/trafikkdata.no-dokumentasjon/issues), and let us know what's on your mind.

 ## Documentation